Installing Cilium

 Prepare Helm Environment

-1. Ensure helm and kubectl are installed, and configure kubeconfig to connect to the cluster (refer to Connecting to Cluster).
+- Ensure helm and kubectl are installed and configured with a kubeconfig that can connect to the cluster (refer to Connecting to Cluster).

 helm repo add cilium https://helm.cilium.io/